mohsin19295/Weather-app-react/README.md

 - <b>Humidity</b> in the percentage unit.
 - <b>Sunrise</b> and <b>Sunset</b> time.

 ### It shows all city's names with respective their state names.
+User can also search by city or state name

 ![weather-autosuggetion](https://user-images.githubusercontent.com/86405170/174495662-de7a8dc4-db4f-4b60-a673-603732ed3f07.PNG)

- ### Once you click any city name, it will display the result for the same city.
+ ### Once you click any city name or search icon after typing the city name, it will display the result for the same city.

 ![weather-input-daily](https://user-images.githubusercontent.com/86405170/174495130-9bdd45e7-e69b-4e11-a4e5-99e0542a15eb.PNG)